NHSDigital/software-engineering-quality-framework/practices/guides/architecture-patterns.md

 The following criteria permit __Rule 2__ to be broken

-Your Service relies on other proprietary software being installed on the same OS that your code runs on
+Your Service relies on other third party software being installed on the same OS that your code runs on

 ### Rule 3 - Where Rules 1 and 2 can NOT be met, your Service MUST be built on Cloud hosted Virtual Machines